MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-yeoman.md

 - In the navbar located at the far-left of the Teams App, click (**&#8943;**) *More added apps*.
 You'll be presented with a list of personal view apps.
 - Select your app's personal tab from the list to view.

 ### Nice work!
-You just extended Microsoft Teams with custom tabs.
+You just extended Microsoft Teams with a custom personal tab.